Nidaiq/Stock-Analysis/README.md

 If Steve decides to run a larger dataset, he should definitely use the refractored VBA script.

-It is recommended that Steve's parents broaden their portfolio with other stocks using the new Refractored VBA script.
+It is recommended that Steve's parents broaden their portfolio with other stocks using the new refractored VBA script.

 ## References
 (1)What are the pros and cons of refractoring?.*Quora*.
 Accessed on March 6, 2021.  https://www.quora.com/What-are-the-pros-and-cons-of-refactoring